 Ganesha (Orissa style)

-Ganesha’s rear hands are holding elephant goad and a bell and his front hands are in the gesture of protection and boon giving.
+Ganesha’s rear hands are holding an elephant goad and a bell, and his front hands are in the gesture of protection and boon-giving.

-The five-leafed pierced protrusion as crown and the hemispherical base this idol may be from Orissa/Bengal region.
+The five-leafed pierced protrusion as a crown and the hemispherical base, this idol may be from the Orissa/Bengal region.

 The idol is about 14 cm in height.
 The dealer estimated it dates to the eighteenth century.
 The patina is dark but uneven.
 But I am good with the estimated age.